What Self-Directed IRA Owners Need To Know About UBTI & UBIT Tax

 What is “Regularly Carried On”?

-Whether a trade or business is regularly carried on is determined in light of the underlying objective to reach activities competitive with taxable businesses.
+Whether a trade or business is regularly carried on is determined based on intent.
+If the underlying objective is to reach activities competitive with taxable businesses, your business may meet this criterion.

 The requirement is met by activities that “manifest a frequency and continuity, and are pursued in a manner generally similar to comparable commercial activities of nonexempt organizations.”